ds-stream/airee-runner-gcp/README.md

 # RUNNER-CONTAINER

-Github-action runner container designed for airee project.
+The github-action runner container designed for the airee project.
 The yaml file allows you to create a kubernetes deployment object which contains two containers in one pod.
 The first container launches a github action runner and the second container runs a daemon docker.
 They cooperate with each other and therefore the runner is able to run docker containers while executing CI/CD pipelines.